 We focus exclusively on healthcare!
 Our clients are all healthcare professionals, practices, technology startups, and telehealth companies.
-Because of this niche focus, we have a unique and focused understanding of healthcare law issues.
+Because of this niche focus, we have a unique and in-depth understanding of healthcare law issues.

-For example: while your small business or entrepreneurial attorney is very comfortable establishing LLCs for most types of businesses.
+For example, your small business or entrepreneurial attorney is probably very comfortable establishing LLCs for most types of businesses.
 However, he or she likely has less familiarity with the additional registration requirements the State imposes upon healthcare professionals, the specific language that should be included in your bylaws or operating agreement, and the stricter requirements for who can co-own your company with you.

-We’re business lawyers for healthcare – by working with us, the entire startup process is streamlined, and we don’t waste time undoing things that another attorney did!
+We’re business lawyers for healthcare.
+Thus, by working with us, the entire startup process is streamlined, and we don’t waste time undoing things that another attorney did!
 As your business grows, you’ll only require more specialized legal and compliance guidance from attorneys who understand healthcare inside and out.

 Why would someone hire a lawyer versus an accountant to open their practice?

 We often hear that a client’s accountant offered to establish their business for them.
-Without exception, when a client comes to us with an established practice which was created by an accountant, some aspect of its formation was not done correctly.
+Without exception, when a client comes to us with an established practice that an accountant created, some aspect of the formation was done incorrectly.

-Accountants handle tax matters, while attorneys hire legal matters.
-While there is occasionally some overlap between these fields, and we do work closely with our clients’ tax professionals, a healthcare business should not be established by an accountant.
-Stated simply: accountants lack the legal training and experience necessary to perform this work – even if they offer to handle it for you.
+Accountants handle tax matters.
+Attorneys hire legal matters.
+There is occasionally some overlap between these fields.
+So while we work closely with our clients’ tax professionals, a healthcare business should not be established by an accountant.
+In short, accountants lack the legal training and experience necessary to perform this work—even if they offer to handle it for you.

 Just as we won’t prepare your tax returns, an accountant should not prepare your corporate formation or governance documents.
 Healthcare entities are subjected to complex regulations and should be carefully managed by an attorney experienced in healthcare law.

 Can you help me if I don’t live in one of the states listed on the website?

-We can help clients who live or work anywhere within the borders of the states in which we are licensed: Illinois, Michigan, Wisconsin, Florida, and New Mexico.
-We also work with companies that operate nationally or across multiple states — especially common in the HIT / health tech, telehealth, and medical spa industries.
-If you reach out and we can’t help you, we’ll try to connect you with an appropriately-licensed colleague who can help.
+We can help clients who live or work anywhere within the borders of the states in which we are licensed: Illinois, California, Texas, New York, Wisconsin, the District of Columbia.
+We also work with domestic and foreign companies that operate nationally or across multiple states—common in the DME, HIT/health tech, and telehealth industries.
+If you reach out and we can’t help you, we’ll try to connect you with an appropriately licensed colleague who can help.

 How can I get started?

-Start by scheduling a complimentary consultation with one of our attorneys, which you can book online here.
-If we’re a good fit and you want to work together, we will email you a retainer agreement, which you will sign electronically.
+Start by scheduling a complimentary consultation with one of our attorneys, which you can book online.
+If we’re a good fit and you want to work together, we will email you a retainer agreement to sign electronically.
 Depending upon your needs and the scope of work, we may also send you a quote to review and sign.
-This will allow you to identify the tasks that you want us to prioritize, and it puts you in control of your case’s progression and your budget.
+This will allow you to identify the tasks you want us to prioritize, putting you in control of your case’s progression and budget.
 We will also collect a deposit, which will be stored in our trust account.
 The amount of the deposit will depend upon the scope of services.
 We will begin work when we have received the retainer, quote, and deposit.

 What is the complimentary consultation?

 All of our initial consultations take place by phone.
-To ensure that it remains logistically feasible for us to continue offering this important service to new clients, we unfortunately cannot offer complimentary in-person or videoconference consultations.
+To ensure that it remains logistically feasible for us to continue offering this important service, we cannot offer complimentary in-person or videoconference consultations.

-If you’ve already had one complimentary consultation, even if your plans have changed, we will ask that you make a deposit prior to subsequent consultations.
+If you’ve already had one complimentary consultation, we will ask that you make a deposit prior to subsequent consultations.
 So, before you schedule your complimentary consultation, make sure you’re truly ready to move forward.
 If your business plan changes or you bring on new partners, we will still require a deposit for the next consultation.
-To arrange a follow-up consultation, just email us – we have a simplified portal through which you can schedule a time to chat.
+To arrange a follow-up consultation, just email us—we have a simplified portal through which you can schedule a time to chat.